Skip to content

 • Propagation of Attacks

-The fact SSH keys are used simultaneously for multiple servers and systems makes it very easy to initiate a widespread attack.
+The fact that SSH keys are used simultaneously for multiple servers and systems makes it very easy to initiate a widespread attack.
 Attackers can use keys they have compromised in order to spread malware or to get access to other systems that are connected.
-It can cause serious problems to shareholders and it can also interrupt the operations across the entire organization.
+It can cause serious problems to shareholders, and it can also interrupt the operations across the entire organization.

 • Cross-Organizational Risks